Vietnam War casualties: Vietnam War casualties by state and territory

-Disproportion of African American casualties
+African American casualties

-African Americans suffered disproportionately high casualty rates in Vietnam.
-In 1965 alone they comprised 14.1% of total combat deaths, when they only comprised approximately 11% of the total U.S. population in the same year.
+African Americans suffered disproportionately high casualty rates during the Vietnam War.
+In 1965, despite comprising only 11% of the total U.S. population, African Americans constituted 14.1% of combat deaths in Vietnam.
 With the draft increasing due to the troop buildup in South Vietnam, the military significantly lowered its admission standards.
 In October 1966, Defense Secretary Robert McNamara initiated Project 100,000 which further lowered military standards for 100,000 additional draftees per year.
 McNamara claimed this program would provide valuable training, skills and opportunity to America's poor—a promise that was never carried out.
 Many black men who had previously been ineligible could now be drafted, along with many poor and racially intolerant white men from the southern states.
 This led to increased racial tension in the military.

 The number of US military personnel in Vietnam jumped from 23,300 in 1965 to 465,600 by the end of 1967.
 Between October 1966 and June 1969, 246,000 soldiers were recruited through Project 100,000, of whom 41% were black; black people only made up about 11% of the population of the US.
 Of the 27 million draft-age men between 1964 and 1973, 40% were drafted into military service, and only 10% were actually sent to Vietnam.
 This group was made up almost entirely of either working-class or rural youth.
 Black people often made up a disproportionate 25% or more of combat units, while constituting only 12% of the military.
 20% of black males were combat soldiers, sailors, airmen and marines.

 Civil rights leaders, including Martin Luther King Jr., Malcolm X, John Lewis, Muhammad Ali and others, criticized the racial disparity in both casualties and representation in the entire military, prompting the Pentagon to order cutbacks in the number of African Americans in combat positions.
 Commander George L. Jackson said, "In response to this criticism, the Department of Defense took steps to readjust force levels in order to achieve an equitable proportion and employment of Negroes in Vietnam."
 The Army instigated myriad reforms, addressed issues of discrimination and prejudice from the post exchanges to the lack of black officers, and introduced "Mandatory Watch And Action Committees" into each unit.
 This resulted in a dramatic decrease in the proportion of black casualties, and by late 1967, black casualties had fallen to 13%, and were below 10% in 1970 to 1972.
 As a result, by the war's completion, total black casualties averaged 12.5% of US combat deaths, approximately equal to percentage of draft-eligible black men, though still slightly higher than the 10% who served in the military.